-We may be faced with lengthy and unpredictable customer evaluation and approval processes associated with the COV2T and/or SGT.
-Consequently, we may incur substantial expenses and devote significant management effort and expense in developing customer adoption of the COV2T and/or SGT, which may not result in revenue generation.
-We must also obtain regulatory approvals of the COV2T and/or SGT in each respective jurisdiction, which is subject to risk and potential delays, and may actually occur.
+We may be faced with lengthy and unpredictable customer evaluation and approval processes associated with the SGT.
+Consequently, we may incur substantial expenses and devote significant management effort and expense in developing customer adoption of the SGT, which may not result in revenue generation.
+We must also obtain regulatory approvals of the SGT in each respective jurisdiction, which is subject to risk and potential delays, and may actually occur.
 The same risks apply to other tests we may develop based on the Biosensor Platform.
 As such, we cannot accurately predict the volume, if any, or timing of any future sales.

-If the COV2T and/or SGT fails to satisfy current or future customer requirements, we may be required to make significant expenditures to redesign the product, and we may have insufficient resources to do so.
+If the SGT fails to satisfy current or future customer requirements, we may be required to make significant expenditures to redesign the product, and we may have insufficient resources to do so.

-The COV2T and/or SGT is being designed to address an existing marketplace and must comply with current and evolving customer requirements in order to gain market acceptance.
-There is a risk that the COV2T and/or SGT will not meet anticipated customer requirements or desires.
+The SGT is being designed to address an existing marketplace and must comply with current and evolving customer requirements in order to gain market acceptance.
+There is a risk that the SGT will not meet anticipated customer requirements or desires.
 If we are required to redesign our products to address customer demands or otherwise modify our business model, we may incur significant unanticipated expenses and losses, and we may be left with insufficient resources to engage in such activities.
 If we are unable to redesign our products, develop new products or modify our business model to meet customer desires or any other customer requirements that may emerge, our operating results would be materially adversely affected, and our business might fail.

-Initially, we expect to derive a significant proportion of our revenues from the COV2 test ("COV2T") and the underlying Biosensor Platform technology.
+We expect to derive substantially all of our revenues from the SGT and the underlying Biosensor Platform technology.

 We expect to derive substantially all of our revenues from sales of products derived from the Biosensor Platform technology, which we license from the Licensor.
-Our initial product utilizing this technology is the COV2 Test.
-As such, any factor adversely affecting sales of the COV2T, including the product development and release cycles, regulatory issues, market acceptance, product competition, performance and reliability, reputation, price competition and economic and market conditions, would likely harm our operating results.
-We may be unable to fully develop the COV2 Test or other products utilizing our technology, which may lead to the failure of our business.
-Moreover, in spite of our efforts related to the registration of our technology, if intellectual property protection is not available for the Biosensor Platform technology, the viability of the COV2 test and any other products that may be derived from such technology would likely be adversely impacted to a significant degree, which would materially impair our prospects.
+Our initial product utilizing this technology is the SGT.
+As such, any factor adversely affecting sales of the SGT, including the product development and release cycles, regulatory issues, market acceptance, product competition, performance and reliability, reputation, price competition and economic and market conditions, would likely harm our operating results.
+We may be unable to fully develop the SGT or other products utilizing our technology, which may lead to the failure of our business.
+Moreover, in spite of our efforts related to the registration of our technology, if intellectual property protection is not available for the Biosensor Platform technology, the viability of the SGT and any other products that may be derived from such technology would likely be adversely impacted to a significant degree, which would materially impair our prospects.

-We have yet to finalize the manufacturing plan for the production of the COV2T nor the SGT and its components on a mass market commercial scale, and may be dependent upon third-party manufacturers and suppliers, making us vulnerable to contractual relationships and market forces, supply shortages and problems and price fluctuations, which could harm our business.
+We have yet to finalize the manufacturing plan for the production of the SGT and its components on a mass market commercial scale, and may be dependent upon third-party manufacturers and suppliers, making us vulnerable to contractual relationships and market forces, supply shortages and problems and price fluctuations, which could harm our business.

-While we are using the facilities of Australian National Fabrication Facility to manufacture the COV2T and SGB for clinical evaluation, we have yet to finalize the manufacturing plan for the production of the COV2T nor SGT and its components on a mass market commercial scale.
-We presently do not possess the manufacturing and processing capacity to meet the production requirements of consumer demand in a timely manner.
-Accordingly, we may rely on outsourcing the manufacturing of the COV2T and/or SGT or its components.
-We have reached an agreement in principle to engage Cambridge Consultants Ltd. as advisors on our commercial scale manufacturing program.
+While we are using the facilities of Australian National Fabrication Facility to manufacture the SGB for clinical evaluation, we have yet to finalize the manufacturing plan for the production of the SGT and its components on a mass market commercial scale.
+We presently do not possess the manufacturing and processing capacity to meet the production requirements of clinical testing or consumer demand in a timely manner.
+Accordingly, we may rely on outsourcing the manufacturing of the SGT or its components.